tstrall/strall.com/content/posts/adaptive-runtime-behavior.md

----
-title: Adaptive Runtime Behavior: Machine Learning Meets Infrastructure
-date: 2025-04-12
++++
-description: This framework wasn't built for ML — but it creates the conditions for it.
-Here's how configuration-driven infrastructure supports adaptive systems.
-tags: ["aws", "terraform", "devops", "automation"]
+title = "Adaptive Runtime Behavior: Machine Learning Meets Infrastructure" date = "2025-04-12" description = "This framework wasn't built for ML — but it creates the conditions for it.
+Here's how configuration-driven infrastructure supports adaptive systems." tags = ["aws", "terraform", "devops", "automation"]
----

----
++++

 Open source [**Adage: Configuration-Driven AWS Deployment Framework**](https://github.com/tstrall/adage) wasn’t built as a machine learning platform — but it enables one.
 Because each deployed component exposes its **runtime state**, **dependencies**, and **configuration** via AWS Parameter Store, the system becomes: